Equatorial Guinea

 Taxation requirements

-- Minimum tax is paid in advance is payable by 31 March for preceding year activities
+- Minimum tax paid in advance is payable by 31 March for preceding year activities

 - Tax return Tax returns must be filed by 30 April